-Each HSP performs central financial reconciliation to the Audited Financial Statements which is signed off at Chief Financial Officer/Executive Director level and submitted to the Department as part of their NHCDC submission.
+From Round 25, the Department has introduced a suite of quality assurance tests that the HSP's undertake prior to delivering their data.
+These tests, as well as a central financial reconciliation to the Audited Financial Statements, are signed off at Chief Financial Officer/Executive Director level for each HSP, and submitted to the Department as part of their NHCDC submission.